napframework/nap-docs/app/manual/09_project_management.md

 # User Module {#user_module}

 A user module contains more generic (not app related) resources and components that can be added to your NAP application.
-User modules are created, maintained and shared by other NAP users, independent of NAP Framework.

-A list of publicly available user modules can be found at [modules.nap.tech](https://modules.nap.tech).

 ## Install User Module {#user_module_installation}

-User modules are created, maintained and shared by other NAP users, independent of NAP Framework.
 A list of publicly available user modules can be found at [modules.nap.tech](https://modules.nap.tech).
+These modules are created, maintained and shared by NAP users, independent of NAP Framework.

 ### From ZIP {#user_module_installation_zip}